c-ae/cryptopt-pldi23/README_full.md

 ### Action

 1. Execute the `./V_1_generate_for_supercop.sh` script.
     - *Note*: this will take a while, please try to keep the noise on this machine at a minimum for best results.
-(TIME)
+(60 min)
     - *Note*: if this take too long for you, you can change the `--evals` parameter inside the script to something smaller.
     If you have much more time at hand, you can execute this script multiple times (even in parallel: open a second terminal on the host, run `docker exec -ti CryptOpt zsh` and you have a second prompt into the container) to get more (potentially better) results.
     In the paper we claim that we run three in parallel (Section 5.1.Generation).